 Figure 2-12 .NET Framework 4.0 Installer: Installation Is Complete Window

-To run the openFLE Setup Wizard double-click setup.exe and select Run (Figure 2-13).followed by the welcome window (Figure 2-15).
+To run the openFLE Setup Wizard double-click setup.exe and select Run (Figure 2-13).

 Figure 2-13 openFLE Installer: Run Installation Wizard Window

-(Figure 2-14),.
+To install and use this software, you must agree to the License agreement (Figure 2-14).
+To continue, select I Agree.
+If you select I Decline, the installation process will end, and no software will be installed on your computer.
+You should manually delete the files that were extracted for the installation process.
+See figure 2-3 for the list of files to be deleted.

 Figure 2-14 openFLE Installer: License Agreement

 The Select Installation Windows is displayed (Figure 2-15).
-If the default to install is not acceptable, click Browse to select your preferred installation folder.
+If you prefer to install in another location click Browse to select your preferred installation folder.
 Otherwise, proceed to step 17.

 Note: The Drop and Results folders used for file input and output are created in the installation folder.
 These locations can be changed through the openFLE Manager.